Prime Torsion in the Brauer Group of an Elliptic Curve: Abstract

 \section{Abstract}

-We determine generators and relations in the $d$-torsion of the Brauer group of an elliptic curve, provided that the $d$-torsion of the elliptic curve itself is rational over the base field, for any integer $d \geq 2$.
-For $q$ any odd prime, we further give an algorithm to explicitly calculate generators and relations of the $q$-torsion of the Brauer group of an elliptic curve over any base field of characteristic different from two, three, and $q$, containing a primitive $q$-th root of unity.
-These generators are symbol algebras and the relations arise as their tensor products.
-We deduce an upper bound on the symbol length of the prime torsion of $\Br(E)/\Br(k)$.
+We give an algorithm to explicitly determine all elements of the $q$-torsion (for $q$ an odd prime) of the Brauer group of an elliptic curve over any base field of characteristic different from $q$, containing a primitive $q$-th root of unity.
+These elements of the Brauer group are given as tensor products of symbol algebras over the function field of the elliptic curve.
+We give sufficient conditions to determine if the Brauer classes that arise are trivial.
+Using our algorithm, we derive an upper bound on the symbol length of the prime torsion of $\Br(E)/\Br(k)$.